davidshq/my-new-tab-server/README.md

 A simple Cloudflare Workers backend that handles OAuth 2.0 authentication for Google Keep API, allowing Chrome extensions to securely access Google Keep without exposing secrets.

+## WARNING: Vibe Coded
+I used Cursor to vibe code this - aka, it's almost entirely AI generated, code quality is low.

+## WARNING: Google Keep Limitations
+I wanted to integrate with Google Keep BUT:
+1. Google Keep's API doesn't support GIS, so you have to use the old OAuth flow (thus this repo, to keep the secrets out of the Chrome extension)
+2. Google Keep's API is limited to Google Workspace accounts only (meaning the user base would be highly limited as no gmail accounts would be able to use the functionality).

+For these reasons I'm abandoning this codebase at the moment because it's entire purpose was to handle the Google Keep secrets.

+There are some ways to work around this, but they all seem unreliable and likely to incur Google's wrath.
+Oh well.

 ## Features

 - OAuth 2.0 flow for Google Keep API